Government lawyers discuss their experiences as legal trainees

 You can expect to be closely involved in challenging, high profile and unique legal work throughout your legal training.
 You will have an active role to play in casework.
 You will liaise with government ministers, senior policy makers and counsel.
 And you will have an opportunity to participate in the legislative process itself.

-Below, previous legal trainees from 3 different GLS departments discuss some of the highlights of their pupillages and training contracts.
+Below, previous legal trainees from 2 departments discuss some of the highlights of their pupillages and training contracts.

 Government Legal Department